 About Glaucoma Eye Surgery

-Glaucoma can manifest without any specific cause, but several factors can contribute to its development.
-Foremost among these factors is intraocular eye pressure.
-Your eyes produce a fluid called aqueous humour, which nourishes them.
-This fluid flows through your pupil toward the front of your eye.
-In a healthy look, the fluid exits through the drainage canals between the iris and the cornea.
-In cases of glaucoma, resistance within these drainage canals increases, which may be an inherited trait.
-Consequently, the fluid accumulates within the eye, exerting pressure on vision.
-Over time, elevated eye pressure can damage the optic nerve, leading to glaucoma.
+Glaucoma can occur without any cause, but many factors can affect it.
+The most important of these factors is intraocular eye pressure.
+Your eyes produce a fluid called aqueous humor that nourishes them.
+This liquid flows through your pupil to the front of your eye.
+In a healthy eye, the fluid leaves through the drainage canals located between your iris and cornea.
+With glaucoma, the resistance increases in your drainage canals which might be inherited from your parents.
+The fluid has nowhere to go, so it builds up in your eye.
+This excess fluid puts pressure on your eye.
+Eventually, this elevated eye pressure can damage your optic nerve and lead to glaucoma.

 Signs & Symptoms

 Halos or colored rings around lights

 Age above 40 years

 Thin corneas at the centre

 Concurrent health conditions like diabetes, migraines, high blood pressure, poor blood circulation, or systemic issues affect the whole body.